RiceNFields/ricenfields.github.io/_posts/2021-05-29-static-variables-in-rust.md

 func()
 ```

+In Rust,
-*In Rust static variable must be initialized at compile-time* (Meaning they cannot be initialized with state which can only be known at runtime).
-Also, *mutating a static variable is only possible in an unsafe context*.
+* *static variables must be initialized at compile-time* (Meaning they cannot be initialized with state which can only be known at runtime),
+* *The type of static variable must have the [Sync trait](https://doc.rust-lang.org/nomicon/send-and-sync.html) bound* (Meaning the type should be safe to share between threads, `Sync` is an automatically derived trait with some exceptions) and
+* *mutating a static variable is only possible in an unsafe context*.

 In this post we'll try to reason about these rules that are imposed by Rust on the static variables and also talk about why such rules are important.

 ```rust
 // OK - 0 can be known at comple time.